Check the main guide page for a complete club directory (in progress)

 Around the District, the region is diverse.
 Some might say “chaotic.”
 Parents in the wealthy, well-educated, workaholic suburbs tend to be ambitious.
 They want their kids in the best clubs.

 How can many different clubs claim to be the best?
 Simple!
 Just form a bunch of different leagues so you’re not playing each other on a regular basis.
 You might think your kid is at the top of the pack in Arlington, but you may never get to see Prince William play, so how would you know?

 And because a lot of people in this region tend to be peripatetic (they’re military or State Department or World Bank or some sort of job that asks them to relocate frequently), they don’t have a lot of local knowledge.

-I’m not going to focus too much on the talent-rich Baltimore area until I do the Maryland guide, but given the one-hour drive between D.C. and Charm City, there’s going to be some overlap.
+I’m not going to focus too much on the talent-rich Baltimore area, but given the one-hour drive between D.C. and Charm City, there’s going to be some overlap.
 If you live along I-95 in Maryland, chances are pretty good a “Baltimore” club, particularly one in the southern suburbs, will be worth considering.